-If you choose to complete the SAT essay (it became optional in March 2016), you will be have 50 minutes to write one essay.
+If you choose to complete the SAT essay (it is optional), you will be have 50 minutes to write one essay.
 The passage will be different for every exam.
 (Or at least it’s supposed to be.)

 The prompt, however, is relatively constant and will ask you to read the passage, describe how the author built his or her persuasive argument and then cite the passage itself to support your description.
 We’re not sure how this is like a typical college writing assignment, which is the College Board’s assertion but, again, thanks for not shooting the messenger here!

 The SAT essay test section is different from other parts of the test in that it is graded by actual human beings.
 Every essay is graded by two scorers, each of whom rates the essay on a scale from 1 (Incomplete) to 4 (Advanced).
+These two scores will be combined for a final score on the scale of 2 to 8.
 For more information on SAT essay scores, as well as what we really think about the optional SAT essay test and if you should write it, click here.
 (We don’t think the rant is too bad.)

 Scorers work quickly.
 We believe they spend only two to three minutes on each essay on average.